ABTSoftware/SciChart.Wpf.Examples/README.md

 Examples, Showcase Applications and Tutorials for [SciChart.WPF](https://www.scichart.com): High Performance Realtime [WPF Chart Library](https://www.scichart.com/wpf-chart-features).

+# Build Instructions
+### NuGet feed setup

+To build, you will need to set the correct NuGet feeds for SciChart WPF nightly builds.
+NuGet Feed setup instructions are found at the page [Getting Nightly Builds with NuGet](http://support.scichart.com/index.php?/Knowledgebase/Article/View/17232/37/getting-nightly-builds-with-nuget)

+### Licensing
+SciChart WPF is commercial software, and requires a trial or paid license of SciChart WPF to run.
+Get a trial from https://www.scichart.com/licensing-scichart-wpf if needed

+### Visual Studio
+After that, open Examples/SciChart2D3D.Examples.sln in Visual Studio 2019 or later, restore NuGet Packages, build and run!

 # SciChart WPF v6 Released!

 This branch is for the .NET Core 3 and .NET Framework 4.5.2+ version of SciChart, v6.x